Devon Lee Carlson: Fashion design and modeling

 Carlson has worked on campaigns with Louis Vuitton and Marc Jacobs.
 In May 2021, she styled Olivia Rodrigo's Good 4 U music video and in 2023, she appeared in the music video for Speed Drive.

 Carlson's first time designing apparel was in 2020 and 2021, when she and Marc Jacobs designed a seven-piece collection.
 The clothing, including a graphic sweat suit, T-shirt, handbag, and a ruffled slip dress with charms, was released in August 2021.
 Carlson included the silhouette of her dog Martin in some of the designs.

 Personal life

 Carlson likes dogs.
 From 2015 to 2021, she was in a relationship with Jesse Rutherford.
 In 2022, Carlson revealed on the Call Her Daddy podcast that she had a new partner.
 She later confirmed she is dating Duke Nicholson, the grandson of Jack Nicholson.
+As of June 17th 2026, the two are engaged, with Carlson posting selfies showing the ring on her hand to her Instagram account.